wormhole-foundation/demo-mayanswift/README.md

 # Mayan Swift Demo

 This guide explains how to integrate the Wormhole Mayan Swift Route from the Wormhole SDK into your application.
-These Route abstract the complexity of cross-chain token swaps, handling route discovery, fee estimation, and transaction construction.
+This Route abstracts the complexity of cross-chain token swaps, handling route discovery, fee estimation, and transaction construction.

 > [!IMPORTANT]
 > Mayan Swap only works on **Mainnet**.
 Testing on testnet environments will fail.